htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``EVENT_LOG_COUNT_EVENTS`` :index:`EVENT_LOG_COUNT_EVENTS`
     A boolean value that is ``False`` by default.
-When ``True``, upon rotation of the user’s job event log, a count of the number of job events is taken by scanning the log, such that the newly created, post-rotation user job event log will have this count in its header.
+When ``True``, upon rotation of the user's job event log, a count of the number of job events is taken by scanning the log, such that the newly created, post-rotation user job event log will have this count in its header.
-    This configuration variable is relevant when rotation of the user’s job event log is enabled.
+    This configuration variable is relevant when rotation of the user's job event log is enabled.

 ``CREATE_LOCKS_ON_LOCAL_DISK`` :index:`CREATE_LOCKS_ON_LOCAL_DISK`